Alison L. Barth

 The cerebral cortex has expanded enormously through phylogeny, but recent analysis indicates that many neurons are virtually silent.
 Why have so many cells, if they aren’t firing?
 We have been using expression of the fosGFP transgene to identify neural ensembles that may be functionally linked, and are studying how these ensembles are created during development and by experience-dependent plasticity.
 In addition, members of the lab are modeling competitive processes for establishing neural ensembles to determine what principles optimize efficiency, cost, and robustness in information transfer.

 Benedetti BL*, Takashima Y*, Wen JA, Barth AL. Asymmetric wiring of layer 2/3 neurons drives sparse and reliable firing during neocortical development.
-In press, Cerebral Cortex *These authors contributed equally to this work.
+Cerebral Cortex Aug 23, 2012.
+[Epub ahead of print] *These authors contributed equally to this work.

 Poulet JFA and Barth AL. Experimental evidence for sparse firing in the neocortex.
-Trends in Neurosciences, epub May 2012.
+Trends in Neurosciences, Jun;35(6):345-55.

 Wen JA and Barth AL. Synaptic lability after experience-dependent plasticity is not mediated by calcium-permeable AMPARs.
 Frontiers in Molecular Neuroscience 2012;5:15, 2012. epub 2012 Feb 29.